Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 The limitation is timing

 Return portals begin when the customer has already decided “This isn’t working for me.”
 At that point, “help” can feel like “friction.”
-Return Signals starts earlier, after delivery, before the customer has turned uncertainty into a decision.
+Signals starts earlier, after delivery, before the customer has turned uncertainty into a decision.
 With existing customers, in conversations where customers expressed a desire to return, ~70% chose an exchange instead.
 That outcome is hard to achieve once the customer is already inside a portal flow.

 The right architecture is often “portal + concierge”

-The cleanest mental model: the portal is the lane, and Return Signals is the relationship.
+The cleanest mental model: the portal is the lane, and Signals is the relationship.
 Sometimes customers want the lane.
 They already know what they want, so make it fast.
 But for everything else, having someone who knows you and cares matters more than a faster workflow.

-Return Signals can coexist with a portal: if the customer wants self‑serve, they can still use it.
+Signals can coexist with a portal: if the customer wants self‑serve, they can still use it.
 If they text back with uncertainty, we keep it human and help them land on the right outcome.

-Return Signals vs Narvar
+Signals vs Narvar

 Narvar is widely used for post‑purchase tracking and returns experiences.
 If you already have Narvar, great.
 We’re not competing to show the same tracking page.
 We’re trying to make sure the customer doesn’t silently drift into a return without ever feeling helped.

-Return Signals vs Happy Returns
+Signals vs Happy Returns

 Happy Returns (and similar networks) improve the physical logistics of returning.
 That matters.
 But logistics isn’t the same as a relationship.
-Return Signals aims to reduce the number of returns that happen simply because a customer was uncertain and alone.
+Signals aims to reduce the number of returns that happen simply because a customer was uncertain and alone.

 What we’re actually competing with